eps696/SDfu/README.md

 You can also run `python src/latwalk.py ...` with finetuned weights to make animations.

 Besides special tokens (e.g. `<mycat1>`) as above, text prompts may include brackets for weighting (like `(good) [bad] ((even better)) [[even worse]]`).
-More radical blending can be achieved with multiguidance technique (interpolating predicted noise within diffusion denoising loop, instead of conditioning vectors).
+More radical blending can be achieved with multiguidance technique, introduced here (interpolating predicted noise within diffusion denoising loop, instead of conditioning vectors).
 It can be used to draw images from complex prompts like `good prompt ~1 | also good prompt ~1 | bad prompt ~-0.5` with `--cguide` option, or for animations with `--lguide` option (further enhancing smoothness of [latent blending]).
 Note that it would slow down generation process.

 ## Special model: Kandinsky 2.2

 Another interesting model is [Kandinsky] 2.2, featuring txt2img, img2img, inpaint and depth-based controlnet methods.
-Its architecture and pipelines differ from Stable Diffusion, so there's separate script for it.
+Its architecture and pipelines differ from Stable Diffusion, so there's a separate script for it (simply calling those pipelines).
 The options are similar to the above (no fine-tuning yet); run `python src/kand.py -h` to see unused ones.
 NB: The models (heavy!) auto-downloaded on the first use; otherwise download yourself and set their common path with `--models_dir ...` option.
 As an example, interpolate with ControlNet:
 ```